 In addition, the American Academy of Neurology and the American Headache Society have classified the evidence of the efficacy of riboflavin for migraine as Level B (probably effective and should be considered for migraine prevention).

-Nutrition consultation to help identify food triggers, prescribe elimination diet as described above, formulate meal plans, and for help with attaining a healthy body weight.
+Nutrition consultation to identify food triggers, prescribe elimination diet as described above, formulate meal plans, and help with the attainment of a healthy body weight.
 (See also Coronary Heart Disease chapter.)

 Consider allergist referral on an outpatient basis.